Cut to the chase

 Step 1: Pour vinegar into a spray bottle

 Add white vinegar to an empty spray bottle.
 Be careful not to use a bottle with bleach inside; this will lead to toxic fumes!

 Step 2: Spray the vinegar solution on the visible black mold

-Liberally spray your vinegar onto all affected areas of shower caulk, especially anywhere traces of black mold remain.
+Liberally spray your vinegar onto all affected areas of shower caulk, along the floor or up the shower walls, especially anywhere traces of black mold remain.
 Let this sit for 2-3 hours.

 Step 3: Scrub with a brush

-You can use a durable scrub brush or even an old toothbrush to clean the shower caulk with the vinegar once it has set.
+You can use a soft-bristled brush or even an old toothbrush to clean the shower caulk with the vinegar once it has set.

 Step 4: Wipe down with a sponge